jacoboalonsista33/GW-Recommendation-Systems-G4/GROUP_4_report.md

 Each team member took primary ownership of specific components of the project while all members participated in the overall discussion, validation, and final report writing.

-1. **Paula Candiles:** Did the Content Based Recommender and the Business Case.
+1. **Paula Candiles:** Did the Content-Based Recommender, the Business Case, analyze the cold start problem and bias mitigation approach.
 2. **Jacobo Galindo:** Did the Non-personalised Recommender and Collaborative Filtering Recommender parts.
 3. **Javier López-Usero:** Did the Context Aware recommender.
 4. **Samer Roz:** Did the Final Evaluation.